KabriAcid/aquaflow/blueprint.md

 ## Overview

 Aquaflow is a web application designed to facilitate the sale and delivery of bottled water.
-The application provides two main user-facing portals: an Admin Portal for overall system management and a Sales Portal for sales managers to handle their customers and orders.
+The application provides three main user-facing portals: an Admin Portal for overall system management, a Sales Portal for sales managers, and a Production Portal for production managers.

 ## Project Structure

 The project is organized into a `frontend` for the user interface and a `backend` for the API logic and database interactions.

 -   **`backend/`**: Contains all server-side PHP scripts.
-    -   `api/`: The core of the backend, with subdirectories for different functionalities (`admin`, `auth`, `products`, `reports`, `sales`, `users`).
+    -   `api/`: The core of the backend, with subdirectories for different functionalities (`admin`, `auth`, `products`, `reports`, `sales`, `users`, `production`).
     -   `config/`: Includes the `database.php` file for establishing a database connection.
     -   `utils/`: Contains helper scripts for handling authentication (`auth.php`) and formatting JSON responses (`response.php`).
 -   **`frontend/`**: Contains all client-side assets.
     -   `css/`: `tailwind.css` for utility classes and a custom `style.css`.
-    -   `js/`: JavaScript files for dynamic frontend behavior, prefixed with the portal name (e.g., `admin-dashboard.js`).
+    -   `js/`: JavaScript files for dynamic frontend behavior, prefixed with the portal name (e.g., `admin-dashboard.js`, `production-dashboard.js`).
-    -   `admin/`: The interface for administrators, including pages for the dashboard, inventory, reports, profile, and settings.
-It uses shared `partials` for the header, footer, and sidebar.
+    -   `admin/`: The interface for administrators.
     -   `sales/`: The interface for the sales team.
+    -   `production/`: The interface for the production team.
     -   `login.php`: The main login page for all users.
 -   **`index.php`**: The application's main entry point, which directs users to the appropriate portal or login page.